Swedish Red-and-White: History

-The Swedish Red-and-White is one of the two principal dairy breeds of Sweden, and in 2001 constituted almost 48% of the national dairy herd, just barely outnumbering the Svensk Låglandsboskap or Swedish Friesian breed.
+The Swedish Red-and-White is one of the two principal dairy breeds of Sweden, and in 2001 constituted almost 48% of the national dairy herd, just barely outnumbering the Swedish Friesian breed.
 In 2014 the total population was reported at just under 354 000.

 Characteristics

 The Swedish Red-and-White is red with white markings.

 Use

 The Swedish Red-and-White is a dairy breed.
 The milk has a fat content of 4.3%.